...Autumn Term 2019...

 Physical development is a vital part of your child’s learning and will enable them to become confident writers.
 Physical development sets them up for successful learning later in their school life, which is why we focus on it so heavily within the early years.
 We support children to develop good:

-Every week your child will have the opportunity to practise these skills, through outdoor play, ‘Sticky Kids’ music and movement sessions, 'dough disco' and snack time, among other activities.
+Every week your child will have the opportunity to practise these skills, through a variety of activities including outdoor play, music and movement sessions, 'dough disco' and snack time, among others.

-Monday 27th May - Friday 31st May: Half term break
+Monday 21st Octber - Friday 25th October: Half term break

 Please spend 5 to 10 minutes each day with your child looking at his/her nursery library book together.
 The length of time will vary according to how long your child concentrates for.